20 Most Beautiful Villages in Switzerland That Will Melt Your Heart

 Pretty Marcote Village in Switzerland

-From the village center, a spectacular Way of the Cross with 404 steps, called the Scala Monumentale, leads to the striking sanctuary of Santa Maria del Sasso from 1470.
+A spectacular 404-step Way of the Cross leads to the Santa Maria del Sasso sanctuary, offering panoramic views from its artistic cemetery.

 3. Grindelwald